 - 1. The student must meet the admission requirements and complete the general admission application for Victoria College as stated in the current College catalog. - 2.
 Complete the PTA Program application by May 15 for summer admission. - 3.
 Complete 30 hours of observation, volunteer work, or work experience in the field of physical therapy.
 These hours must be a combination of at least two different settings in physical therapy (i.e. inpatient, outpatient, rehabilitation clinic, skilled nursing facility, home health, or pediatric), and one setting must have a minimum of eight hours.
-These hours must be documented on the form provided in the application (application forms can be obtained at www.VictoriaCollege.edu/PhysicalTherapistAssistant or from the PTA Program Office). - 4.
-Overall GPA of 2.0 or better on all college hours attempted.
-Submission of all official college transcripts from any college attended other than Victoria College to the Admissions & Records Office. - 5.
-TSI (Texas Success Initiative) must be satisfied.
-Contact Advising & Counseling Services for further explanation, if necessary. - 6.
+These hours must be documented on the form provided in the application (application forms can be obtained at www.VictoriaCollege.edu/PhysicalTherapistAssistant. - 4.
+Overall GPA of 2.5 or better on all college hours attempted.
+Submission of all official college transcripts from any college attended other than Victoria College to the Admissions Office. - 5.
+All Allied Health degree applicants are required to take the Texas Success Initiative (TSI) exam.
+To be considered TSI complete, all student applicants must obtain proficient scores in reading and writing, while the mathematics scores will determine the student's level. - 6.
 There are no prerequisite courses for the PTA Program.
 HOWEVER, selective admission into the Program is based on a point system.
 The student is given points based on completion of any of the general academic courses listed in the PTA Degree Plan (i.e., BIOL 2404, ENGL 1301, etc.); and the amount of points awarded is also based on the grade made in each course (i.e., an A in BIOL 2404 = 16 points out of a possible 16 points, a C in BIOL 2404 = 8 points out of a possible 16).
 Completion of the general education courses enhances the student's selection to the Program.
 To be awarded points, the course(s) MUST BE COMPLETED, with a grade given, by May 15.
 General education courses not completed before Program entry must be completed BEFORE entering the final semester in the PTA Program (Spring II semester).
-The Anatomy/Physiology course(s) must be taken within five years of application date.

-Please note: The last attempt of repeated course work (non- PTA courses) will count towards the allied health programs admission scores.
+The Anatomy/Physiology course(s) must be taken within five years of application date. - Please note: The last attempt of repeated course work (non- PTA courses) will count towards the allied health programs admission scores.